JCRC Policy Resolutions

 JCRC of Greater Washington

 The American Jewish Community has a long and distinguished tradition of being in the forefront of efforts to reduce economic poverty in the United States.
 There are several reasons for this.
 In addition to the Jewish immigrant experience in this nation, the concept of “Tikkun Olam” (repair of the world) requires Jews to work for the welfare of all persons.
+Moreover, Judaism embodies a sense of ethical responsibility to everybody in our nation to assure them the basic necessities of life and to use our efforts to provide all people with the ability to maintain their economic well-being and dignity.

 Read more